Philip S. Van Cise: Private attorney

 Returning to private life, Van Cise formed a law partnership with his former assistant district attorney, Kenneth Robinson.
 In 1936, he wrote and published his memoir of the gang-busting saga, Fighting the Underworld, which became an influential book in criminology circles.

 Drama followed Van Cise into private life.
-For more than 20 years, he served as an attorney for the Rocky Mountain News, and during this time aggressively defended the paper when it was sued for libel by Fred Bonfils, publisher of The Denver Post.
+For more than 20 years, he served as an attorney for the Rocky Mountain News, and during this time aggressively defended the paper when it was sued for libel by Frederick Gilmer Bonfils, publisher of The Denver Post.
 Bonfils died before the case was tried.
 In 1943, two men tried to kidnap Van Cise from his front yard.
 Then, in 1945, the husband of a woman Van Cise represented in a divorce took two shots at him in his law office, to no effect.

-Retirement and death
+Later life and death

-Van Cise retired from practice in 1967 and died in Denver's St. Luke's Hospital on December 8, 1969, after a month-long illness.
+Van Cise retired from practice in 1967 and died in Denver's St. Luke's Hospital on December 8, 1969, aged 84, after a month-long illness.